-Where: Members can receive SCL in the family home, the guardian's home or integrated community settings.
+Members can receive SCL in the family home, the guardian's home or other typical community settings (i.e., houses, apartments, condominiums, townhouses, trailers, etc.).
+Not in the provider's home.

 All living arrangements must be integrated into the community.